jsiek/B522-PL-Foundations/lecture-notes-Subtyping.lagda.md

 ## Primitives

-The idea here is to use Agda values as primitive constants.
+We use Agda values as primitive constants.
 We include natural numbers, Booleans, and Agda functions over naturals and Booleans.

 The `Base` and `Prim` data types describe the types of constants.